zonbrisad/bashplates/README.md

 - [x] Format/fold long description texts
 - [x] Remove settings command and include it into bpset
 - [ ] Update bpAssertProg to using bpHasCmd
+- [ ] A more comprahensive cheat sheet

 ## Sugestions